Watering eyes occur if too many tears are produced or they can't drain away properly.

 Measures you can try yourself

-If the underlying cause is dry eye syndrome, try avoiding reading, watching TV and using a computer - you're likely to blink less during these activities, which can make symptoms worse.
+If the underlying cause is dry eye syndrome, try to avoid reading, watching TV and using a computer - you're likely to blink less during these activities, which can make symptoms worse.

-The use of lubricating eye drops can help ease the discomfort of dry eye.
-These can be bought over the counter from a pharmacy and your healthcare professional can advise which product is best for you.
+Lubricating eye drops can help ease the discomfort of dry eyes.
+These can be bought over the counter from a pharmacy, and your healthcare professional can advise which product is best for you.

-It might help to hold a warm, damp, clean cloth over the affected eye for five minutes and at the same time, gently massage your eyelids with the cloth to loosen any material that might be blocking the eye glands.
+It might help to hold a clean warm, damp cloth over the affected eye for five minutes - at the same time, gently massage your eyelids with the cloth to loosen any material that might be blocking the eye glands.